denzelrenner/LIFE4136-Group1-Rotation2/README.md

 `<insert_script>`

-We will view the best tree file using the ITOL website.
+We will view the `.besttree` file using the ITOL website.
 To do this the steps below were followed:

   1. Follow the link provided to the [ITOL website](https://itol.embl.de/)